Manta-Network/docs/docs/guides/XcmOnboarding.md

 ## Local XCM Integration

-- As a first step we insist that both teams first run all tests on a local network.
-- For that you can download the latest manta binary from the Releases page.
+- First you can test the integration locally.
+For that you can download the latest manta binary from the Releases page.
 - Then use polkadot-launch to launch a `calamari-local` or `calamari-dev` network for testing.
 - You will also need to launch a `rococo-local` relay chain using the latest release of Polkadot.
 - Here's a reference polkadot-launch config for [calamari-dev](XcmOnboarding#example-polkadot-launch-config).